Watch Captain Steve & Co-Captain Jenn answer the question, “How long salmon will last in the freezer?

 For the best experience, we recommend consuming your box within the year that it was caught for best quality flavor.
 That way, you’ll always be enjoying the freshest available sockeye salmon, as we offer a new catch every August.

 We also provide a 100% Guarantee for our product because we are confident that our salmon's entire journey, from our nets to your table, is one that provides excellent quality product long past the year mark.
 Read more about our shipping process and 100% Guarantee here.

-That being said, we trust that with the right sockeye salmon recipes, your product won’t last more than two months!
-For a family of four, a 20lb/box will last two months if you have a sockeye salmon dinner twice a week.
+All this being said, we trust that with the right sockeye salmon recipes, your product won’t last more than two months!
+For a family of four, a 20lb/box will last about two months if you have a sockeye salmon dinner twice a week.

 Tags: About POBB All About Salmon Articles flash frozen salmon Fresh Frozen Salmon Fresh Salmon Frozen Salmon Frozen Sockeye How long does frozen salmon last How to Thaw Salmon Salmon dinner Salmon Fillets Salmon Portions Sockeye Fillets Sockeye salmon Sushi Quality Sustainable sockeye wild alaskan salmon wild salmon wild seafood Wild sockeye